 - Will they do a temperament test?
 The daycare facility should do an assessment of your dog’s behavior and personality before accepting him.
-AKC Canine Retreat, for example, does a comprehensive behavioral assessment, not only to decide if a dog is right for their environment but also to customize care.
+Some facilities do a comprehensive behavioral assessment, not only to decide if a dog is right for their environment but also to customize care.

 - What kind of training does the staff have?
 At a bare minimum, the staff should be trained in basic care and safety procedures.
 However, ideally, you’re looking for staff trained in animal behavior, including canine body language, and warning signs of danger, stress, or illness.

 - Does the facility have procedures in place for emergencies, like natural disasters or injuries?
-There should be staff members trained in first aid.
-Also, ask how they will communicate with you in the event of an emergency.
+There should be staff members trained in canine first aid.
+Ask how they will communicate with you in the event of an emergency.

-- Speaking of communication, will you receive daily or weekly reports from them?
+- Will you receive daily or weekly reports from them?
 Will you have access to a webcam?
 Will they notify you promptly if they see a change in behavior or well-being?

-- What type of discipline do they use?
+- What type of corrections do they use, if any?
 According to PACCC, professionally trained staff will use methods that do not use punishment for bad behavior and do reward good behavior.

 - Is the business bonded and insured?